michaelsalafia/breakfold/README.md

 `apt-get install tor`

+Tor needs a password to authenticate.
+This password will be used by the script to issue a NEWNYM and will the hash value will be saved in in your torrc.
+Generate a hashed password with this command.
+`tor --hash-password "my_password"`

+Hint: You have to use the quotations.
+Hint: If you are have trouble authenticating, try generating a blank password and updating your torrc with the hash.
 Now open tor configuration file it is usually located in /etc/tor/torrc and uncomment following lines.

 `ControlPort 9051`

 `HashedControlPassword "your password"`

+Hint: HashedControlPassword "your password" is the hash value.
+Do not litterally type your password.

 Save the file and exit.
+`CTRL X, Y, Return`

 `service tor restart`